tobiasbriones/blog/ds/power-bi-overview/index.md

 (Highest-Paid Person in the Office) to make decisions [2].
-Recall that you also need data permissions to acquire them, so you usually depend on the HIPPO who will be far from good results, that's a big problem for the data driven organization.
+Recall that you also need data permissions to acquire them, so you usually depend on the HIPPO who will be far from good results, that's a big problem for the data-driven organization.

-Everyone should use data in the organization so the results are more accurate, and you can check your organization is data driven when data initiatives are coming from the bottom of the hierarchy rather than the top or bureaucrats [2].
+Everyone should use data in the organization so the results are more accurate, and you can check your organization is data-driven when data initiatives are coming from the bottom of the hierarchy rather than the top or bureaucrats [2].

 According to the *Five facts: How customer analytics boosts corporate